jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 access it on your computer and get the answers a little bit quicker.
 As quickly as possible but there are always adjustments to make.

-A: lot of people say 'well you know I got on the diet; I did great for a year, year and a half and you know I keep doing the same thing' so I've adjusted it.
+A: A lot of people say 'well you know I got on the diet; I did great for a year, year and a half and you know I keep doing the same thing' so I've adjusted it.
 If you're not doing well on it, it means you're not making the proper adjustments for your changes.
 So re-read the books.
 A lot of people think one